seanmcannon/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? @ return function() {.
+Can tell because it is a nested function within personalDice

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? within newRoll

 ### Task 2c - Exit Ticket